The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Discussion

 In addition, we have homogenized the sample of eclipsing binaries in this catalog by classifying their light curves into the photometric eclipsing binary classes defined in the VSX catalog (i.e, EA, EB and EW).
 We assigned new VSX classes to ${\sim} 6,000$ eclipsing binaries that were classified based on their physical configuration (i.e, EC, ESD and ED).

-Of the ${\sim} 66,000$ ASAS-SN variables, ${\sim}61,000$ were classified into variable types other than VAR in Paper I. From these ${\sim}61,000$ sources, ${\sim}5,000$ have different broad classes in this work, out of which ${\sim} 1,400$ have classification probabilities $\rm Prob>0.9$.
+Of the ${\sim} 66,000$ ASAS-SN variables identified in Paper I, ${\sim}61,000$ were classified into variable types other than VAR using our previous classification scheme.
+From these ${\sim}61,000$ sources, ${\sim}5,000$ have different broad classes in this work, out of which ${\sim} 1,400$ have classification probabilities $\rm Prob>0.9$.
 We also reclassify the ${\sim}5,000$ VAR variables in Paper I to other variable types in this work.
 We have also broken the degeneracy in the EA|EB classification and refined the classification of Cepheids and YSOs from Paper I.